Sears Home Services

 If you're dealing with extensive mold growth, hard-to-reach areas, health concerns, allergies, or lack of experience, it's recommended to seek professional assistance.

-If mold occurs in a mini split unit or central air conditioner, contact our HVAC experts at Sears Home Services to schedule a consultation and ensure a mold-free and healthy environment in your home.
+If mold occurs in a mini split unit or central air conditioner, contact our HVAC experts at Sears Home Services to schedule a maintenance and ensure a mold-free and healthy environment in your home.

 The right products can make a significant difference when you're figuring out how to clean mold from an window air conditioner.
 Here are some recommended products: